BlackHorse HAB

 What I did

-I built the onboard stack around a Raspberry Pi 2 with a Radiometrix NTX-2b as the primary downlink.
-Primary GPS was a Ublox Neo 6M; we ran a SPOT Tracker as a backup so we’d at least know where the box landed if the main radio failed.
+I built the onboard stack around a Raspberry Pi 2.
+This was 2015; ESP32s weren’t around yet, and the Pi was the obvious choice for something we needed to prototype quickly.
+Primary downlink was a Radiometrix NTX-2b; GPS was a Ublox Neo 6M.
+We ran a SPOT Tracker as a backup so we’d at least know where the box landed if the main radio gave out.
 A DS18B20 (waterproof variant) sat outside the enclosure for external temperature; a BMP180 handled internal temp and pressure.
-Camera was a hacked GoPro Hero Session — the unmodified firmware kept shutting down at altitude, so we patched it.
+For the camera we used a GoPro Hero Session, physically modified: we pulled the internal battery and wired it directly to the Energizer Ultimate Lithium AA pack running the rest of the stack, so it would survive the cold at altitude.

-On the ground side I built a Yagi antenna out of copper rod and PVC sheet because there was nothing locally available we could buy.
+On the ground side I built a Yagi antenna out of copper rod and PVC sheet.
+We were travelling between possible launch sites, and close to half the build happened on the road, sourcing parts from bazars and small-town shops along the way because there was nothing we could just buy.
 The receiving station was a laptop running fldigi for the RTTY decode.

 Outcome